-Our Local SEO For Lawyers Guide gives you actionable steps to improve your local pack rankings.
+Our Local SEO For Lawyers Guide gives law firms actionable steps to improve their local rankings.

 The strategies in this guide helped us get our client – The Rodriguez Law Group – in the local pack for the HYPER-competitive term: “Los Angeles criminal lawyer,” which has a search volume of 2,400 searches per month.

-- Having the keywords and/or target city in your reviews,
+- Have the keywords and/or target city in your reviews,

 - Get more 5-star reviews,

-- Upload more pictures and create posts on a regular basis,
+- Upload more pictures and post on GMB weekly,

-- Organic SEO, with a focus on optimized anchor text (keyword and city – but don’t overdo it)
+- Focus on organic SEO, with a focus on optimized anchor text (keyword and city – but don’t overdo it),

-We’re going to assume that you already have a GMB Listing set up.
+We’re going to assume that your law firm already has a GMB Listing set up.
 If not, go here to create a GMB listing.